 Australia’s favourite hypoallergenic dog – and it’s no wonder why!
 They have a great temperament and build that makes them a very popular breed to have.
 The curly fur of Poodles holds onto dead hairs and is super light shedding.

 You have three sizes to choose from with Schnauzers – pick your size wisely as they are a clingy breed!
 They are the owners of a wiry top coat with their undercoat catching any loose hairs.
 Schnauzers are easy to train with their high intelligence and loyalty.

 Whilst Shih Tzu’s do carry a rather full body of hair, it does in fact resemble human hair rather than your typical doggie fur coat.
 They do shed, like us, but in minimal amounts – making them a popular breed amongst those with allergies.

 Yorkie’s are also the proud owners of a furless body and instead carry a body of hair – very much human like.
 The hair that they do shed often falls back into their coat as they lack an undercoat.
 These cute little bundles of joy will be sure to make your heart melt!

-Don’t forget, if you need any extra advice or would like to add to our list of allergy friendly dogs then just get in touch!
+Don’t forget, if you need any extra advice or would like to add to our list of allergy friendly dogs then just get in touch via our contact form.

 You’ll find us on Facebook (Petz Park) where we can answer all of your questions.